sjgosai/boda2/README.md

     --proposal_path ./test__k562__sa
 ```

+We have an example of back to back training and design using terminal commands in [run_training_and_design.ipynb](https://github.com/sjgosai/boda2/blob/main/tutorials/run_training_and_design.ipynb).

 ## Variant effect prediction
 Trained models can be deployed to infer the effect of non-coding variants in CREs
 ```